 Do you like visiting your local Parks?
 Do you want to do your part to take care of the local environment and our shared public spaces but can’t always commit to going to volunteer events?
 Through the Brew Hero program, you can help by doing "mini park cleanups" anytime you want!
 Upload your mini park cleanup efforts to social media to earn rewards from our Brew Hero partners.
 Complete the pledge to learn more!

-If you are interested in a bench or trails project, please contact parkstrails@milwaukeecountywi.gov.
+If you are interested in building a trail puncheon or bird nesting box, contact [email protected].
 All project costs must be raised by the Eagle Scout.

 Scouts looking to do a construction-oriented project — such as building a fire pit, enhancing an archery range, etc. — need to submit their projects through a Park Improvement Project Request.
 Project applications are reviewed by Parks planning staff and ultimately accepted or denied.
-The process can take 4–6 months depending on project scope, so plan ahead.
-The application form can be found here: https://county.milwaukee.gov/EN/Parks/Make-a-Difference/CommunityProjects.
+The process can take 4 to 6 months depending on project scope, so plan ahead.
 All project costs must be raised by the Scout.
+The application form can be found here.